 Fig 3a - Cumulative rainfall (Mar Dek1 - Current Dek) Fig 3b - Same but in relative terms : % of long term average The cumulative rainfall amounts (Fig 3a) display the usual organisation in latitude bands (as the rainfall moves north following the ITCZ).
-Currently, values reach 700mm in southernmost Sudan and less than 50mm up to 16°N. The situation relative to the average (Fig 3b) has not changed much from last dekad in many parts of Sudan.
-A belt of below average conditions running from Darfur across to Jonglei is noticeable.
-North Darfur, North and West Kordofan are the areas where below average conditions are more marked.
-In these areas it is important that rainfall situation during August improves.
-Elsewhere, in the South and East of the country the situation is close to the average Vegetation Analysis Vegetation information is based on the NDVI, a satellite index related to vegetation amount and vigour.
+Currently, values reach 700mm in southernmost Sudan and less than 50mm up to 17°N. The situation relative to the average (Fig 3b) has not changed much from last dekad in many parts of Sudan.
+The belt of below average conditions now includes Greater Darfur, Greater Kordfan, Unity, Lakes and western parts of West Equatoria States.
+In these areas it is important that rainfall situation improves during the coming two dekades of August.
+Elsewhere, in the South (East Equatoria, Bah Al Jabal and Jungolei States) and East (Blue Nile, Gazira and Kassala States) of the country the situation is close to the average or above.
+Vegetation Analysis Vegetation information is based on the NDVI, a satellite index related to vegetation amount and vigour.
 NDVI data is sourced from the Africa Data Dissemination Service and processed at SMA.

-Fig 4a - NDVI 21-31July 2004.
+Fig 4a - NDVI 01-11August 2004.
 Darker shades for denser vegetation, lightest shade for soil.
 (Source : ADDS).
-The NDVI for this dekad (Fig 4a) continues the trend of vegetation advancing northwards following the progress of the rains.
+Fig 4b - Same in relative terms : % of long term average (ADDS) The NDVI for this dekad (Fig 4a) continues the trend of vegetation advancing northwards following the progress of the rains.
 Currently, new season vegetation development is registered in the central states, up to the borders of Sennar, Gedaref, South and West Kordofan and West and South Darfur.
 In Southern Sudan, vegetation conditions are mostly on average (Fig 4b) in broad accordance with the rainfall situation but declining vegetation conditions are noticeable in East Equatoria and Jonglei-Upper Nile borders.
 In West Kordofan and Greater Darfur vegetation conditions are markedly below average.
 This reflects the same conditions in seasonal rainfall displayed in Fig 3b.
 The indications from the vegetation index and rainfall estimates imply that early season vegetation development is somewhat delayed due to poor or irregular rains.
-However some improvements are already noticeable in Darfur but these are dependent on good rains during August.
+However some improvements are already noticeable in Darfur but these are dependent on good rains during the next two dekades of August.
 Acknowledgements WFP Khartoum funded the installation of technical capacity and provision of training at SMA (Sudan Meteorological Authority) in the shape of SAMIS/SD - Satellite based Agro Meteorological Information System / Sudan.
 This is an operational system for the local production of satellite and station based rainfall and vegetation information for distribution to a wide range of local users.
 The system was prepared and installed by the TAMSAT group of the Department of Meteorology, Univ of Reading, UK.
 For information, please contact Dr. Rogério Bonifácio at: tamsat@rdg.ac.uk or rbonifacio@mail.telepac.pt Contacts The SAMIS team includes:

-Mr. Mousa Abdelbagi / Mrs. Hanan Awad Mohamed / Mrs. Badria Abdel Rahman For further information, please contact Dr. F. K. El-Sayem, Director General Sudan Meteorological Authority PO Box 574, Khartoum Sudan Tel. +249 11 778836/7 Fax. +249 11 771693 Contact: su\samis@yahoo.com / ersad@sudanmail.net.sd
+Mr. Mousa Abdelbagi / Mrs. Hanan Awad Mohamed / Mrs. Badria Abdel Rahman For further information, please contact Dr. F. K. El-Sayem, Director General Sudan Meteorological Authority PO Box 574, Khartoum Sudan Tel. +249 11 778836/7 Fax. +249 11 771693 Contact: su_samis@yahoo.com / ersad@sudanmail.net.sd